earthobservatory/azure-scripts/README.md

-# HySDS/Azure automatic deployment scripts
+# HySDS/Azure scripts

-This repository contains two sets of scripts meant to automatically deploy a HySDS cluster to Microsoft Azure, one employing Terraform, a cloud architecture automatic deployment tool, and one employing traditional shell scripts.
+This repository contains scripts meant to automate and ease the deployment and oepration of a HySDS cluster with ARIA, with a focus on deployment in the Microsoft Azure cloud IaaS.

+The deployment scripts are written in Terraform's HCL and standard `sh` shell script respectively in `terraform/` and `shell/`, and are meant to be run on the client side.
+However, these deployment scripts are not perfect and there may be issues encountered during deployment due to issues like bad connectivity and so on.
+These scripts do not perform any input sanitisation either, so care must be taken during data entry.

+## Directories

+### `terraform/` - Terraform version of the deployment scripts

 The Terraform version provides a "versionable" way to write Infrastructure as Code (IAC), and provides a quick way to deploy, and to alter the architecture without having to delete the entire resource group (only applies under certain scenarios).
-The Terraform version is written in a hybrid manner: while most of the infrastructure is described using Terraform's `.tf` files, there are a few scripts that
+The Terraform version is written in a hybrid manner: while most of the infrastructure is described using Terraform's `.tf` files, there are a few scripts that are run by Terraform using [null resources](https://www.terraform.io/docs/provisioners/null_resource.html) that makes Terraform more flexible.

+### `shell/` - Standard UNIX shell version of the deployment scripts

 The shell script version are written in standard `sh` shell and provides a semi-automated way of deploying a HySDS cluster.
 The rationale for making shell scripts instead of a more powerful tool in an interpreted language like Python is twofold: to reduce code needed and to improve cross-platform compatibility.
 Occasionally however, Python helpers are written for more advanced functionality such as JSON parsing.

-However, these scripts are not perfect and there may be issues encountered during deployment due to issues like bad connectivity and so on.
-These scripts do not perform any input sanitisation, so care must be taken during data entry.
+### `helpers/` - Helper scripts for the ARIA adaptation

+WIP

 ## Terraform Version Usage

-Download and install Terraform on your machine (preferably a UNIX-like system such as a Mac or a Linux machine) with [this link](https://www.terraform.io/downloads.html).
+1. Download and install Terraform on your machine (preferably a UNIX-like system such as a Mac or a Linux machine) with [this link](https://www.terraform.io/downloads.html).

-Edit the `var_values.tfvars` file to suit your configuration.
+2. Edit the `var_values.tfvars` file to suit your configuration.

-Run `terraform init` in order for Terraform to download the appropriate tools for working with Azure.
+3. Run `terraform init` in order for Terraform to download the appropriate tools for working with Azure.

-Run `terraform apply -var-file=var_values.tfvars`, verify that the parameters are correct and type `yes` to apply the changes.
+4. Run `terraform apply -var-file=var_values.tfvars`, verify that the parameters are correct and type `yes` to apply the changes.

-Once everything is done, run `az ad sp create-for-rbac --sdk-auth` in your command line to create an application and retrieve the parameters necessary for `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET_KEY`, `AZURE_TENANT_ID` and `AZURE_SUBSCRIPTION_ID` when you're configuring the HySDS cluster through `sds configure`.
+5. Once everything is done, run `az ad sp create-for-rbac --sdk-auth` in your command line to create an application and retrieve the parameters necessary for `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET_KEY`, `AZURE_TENANT_ID` and `AZURE_SUBSCRIPTION_ID` when you're configuring the HySDS cluster through `sds configure`.

 ### Redeploying a failed asset

 If at any point, the deployment of an asset is interrupted by, say, connection issues, you can redeploy the failed asset by "tainting" the asset and allowing Terraform to recreate it.
-For example, if you want to redeploy the Mozart instance, simply issue `terraform taint azurerm_virtual_machine.mozart` and Terraform will destroy and recreate the instance for you.
+For example, if you want to redeploy the Mozart instance, simply issue the command `terraform taint azurerm_virtual_machine.mozart` and Terraform will destroy and recreate the instance for you.
 Keep in mind that you will have to set up that instance manually afterwards.

 ### Deficiencies of Terraform